 - Blood tests

-- Liver function tests
+- Liver operation tests

-- Imaging scans if necessary
+- Imaging scans if essential

 4. Lifestyle and Home Care